MicrosoftDocs/azure-docs/articles/site-recovery/tutorial-vmware-to-azure.md

 3. In **Machine type**, select **Virtual Machines**.
 4. In **vCenter/vSphere Hypervisor**, select the vCenter server that manages the vSphere host, or select the host.
 5. Select the process server (configuration server).
 Then select **OK**.
-6. In **Target**, select the subscription and the resource group in which you want to create the failed over VMs.
-Choose the deployment model that you want to use in Azure (classic or resource management) for the failed over VMs.
+6. In **Target**, select the subscription and the resource group in which you want to create the failed-over VMs.
+Choose the deployment model that you want to use in Azure (classic or Resource Manager) for the failed-over VMs.
 7. Select the Azure storage account you want to use to replicate data.
 8. Select the Azure network and subnet to which Azure VMs connect when they're created after failover.
 9. Select **Configure now for selected machines** to apply the network setting to all machines you select for protection.
 Select **Configure later** to select the Azure network per machine.